-$$\texttt{Request}(j, i, Do(i, \alpha), Do(i, \alpha) \to Do(j, \beta))$$
+$$Request(j, i, Do(i, \alpha), Do(i, \alpha) \rightarrow Do(j, \beta))$$

-In this locution, agent j requests that agent i performs action $\alpha$ and supports that request with an argument stating that if i accepts, j will perform action $\beta$ in return.
-For the locution to properly express a promise, action $\beta$ must actually be desired by agent i.
-If, on the contrary, $\beta$ is undesirable to i, the same locution becomes a threat, and might deter i from executing $\alpha$ .
+In this locution, agent j requests that agent i performs action α and supports that request with an argument stating that if i accepts, j will perform action β in return.
+For the locution to properly express a promise, action β must actually be desired by agent i.
+If, on the contrary, β is undesirable to i, the same locution becomes a threat, and might deter i from executing α .
 The locution Request, however, does not include information that conveys this distinction.

 In order to deal with the above problem, ABN framework designers often choose to provide their own negotiation-specific locutions which hold, within them, the appropriate semantics of the message.
-For example, (Sierra et al., 1998) provides explicit locutions for expressing threats and rewards (e.g., threaten $(i, j, \alpha, \beta)$ and promise $(i, j, \alpha, \beta)$ ).
+For example, (Sierra et al., 1998) provides explicit locutions for expressing threats and rewards (e.g., threaten (i, j, α, β)) and promise (i, j, α, β)).

 Having discussed some issues relating to the communication languages in ABN, let us now discuss the domain languages.
 In negotiation, the domain language must, at least, be capable of expressing the object of negotiation.
 In Sierra et al.'s model (Sierra et al., 1998), the domain language can express variables representing negotiation issues (or attributes), constants representing values for the negotiation issues (including a special constant '?' denoting the absence of value), as well as equality and conjunction.
 This enables them to express full or partial multiple-attribute proposals.
-For example the sentence expresses a proposal to agree on a high-quality product or service for the price of $\pounds 10$ , and with a cancellation penalty yet to be agreed upon.
-There is also a metalanguage for explicitly expressing preferences.
-For example, the statement $Pref([Price = \pounds 10], [Price = \pounds 20])$ expresses the fact that an agent prefers a price of $\pounds 10$ to $\pounds 20$ .
-In addition, ABN frameworks may need some way to express plans and resources needed for different plans.
-This is because agents participating in negotiation may be doing so in order to obtain resources needed for executing their plans.
-This means that an agent may be able to inform another agent of (parts of) its plans in order to justify its request for particular resources.
-(Sadri et al., 2002), for example, express plans using the plan(.)predicate.
-The following formula:
+For example the sentence expresses a proposal to agree on a high-quality product or service for the price of £10, and with a cancellation penalty yet to be agreed upon.
+There is also a meta-language for explicitly expressing preferences.
+For example, the statement Pref([Price = £10], [Price = £20]) expresses the fact that an agent prefers a price of £10 to £20.

-$$(Price = \pounds 10) \land (Quality = high) \land (Penalty =?)$$ plan((hit(nail), hang(picture)), {picture, nail, hammer}))
+$$(Price = £10) \land (Quality = high) \land (Penalty = ?)$$